NASM Library Special Collections

-The FAA Gift Collection
+The Aerospace Legacy Materials Gift Collection

 This collection is historically significant because it documents the Federal Aviation Administration (FAA) and predecessor agencies in the development of civil aviation and air transportation.
 FAA materials are largely shelved at the Smithsonian Institution Libraries’ Research Annex in Landover, MD, and include:

 - engineering task force studies

 - statistical summaries of airline and airways operations

 The FAA materials document complex technologies, science, engineering, and operations of air transportation.
 Civil aircraft is a foundation of the U.S. economy.
 Other than during wartime, (e.g., during World War II) civil air transportation dominates domestic flight.
 Global networks of air terminals and rapid, extensive, dependable, and affordable air operations have produced dynamic changes in “new world order.”
 Today’s world is radically different from before World War II, largely due to air commerce.